The Phantom from 10,000 Leagues

-The Phantom from 10,000 Leagues is a 1955 independently made, American, black-and-white, science-fiction monster film, produced by Jack Milner and Dan Milner (who also directed), that stars Kent Taylor and Cathy Downs.
+The Phantom from 10,000 Leagues is a 1955 independently made American black-and-white science-fiction monster film produced by Jack Milner and Dan Milner (who also directed), that stars Kent Taylor and Cathy Downs.

 The film's December release was as a double feature with Day the World Ended, American Releasing Corporation's first dual venture.
 ARC thereafter changed its name, becoming American International Pictures.

 Plot

-A mysterious, man-sized monster kills a fisherman at sea.
+A mysterious, man-sized reptilian monster kills a fisherman at sea.
 Biologist Ted Baxter (Kent Taylor) and Federal Agent William Grant (Rodney Bell) discover the man's body, washed up on the beach and covered with radiation burns.
 They decide to investigate the strange death.
 After two young divers are killed by the monster, Ted and Grant decide to dive in the same location and investigate the area.
-They discover a glowing radioactive rock being guarded by the monster.
-Grant shoots it with a harpoon gun, allowing them to escape, but the creature survives.
+They discover a glowing radioactive rock and are attacked by the monster, who is guarding it.
+Grant shoots it with a speargun allowing them to escape, but the creature survives.

-Ted eventually discovers that Dr King (Michael Whalen), another marine biologist, created the monster and the radioactive rock with a mutating device in his laboratory.
-Meanwhile, foreign agents try to discover Dr King's secrets, while Ted and King's daughter Lois (Cathy Downs) develop a relationship.
+Ted eventually discovers that Dr. King (Michael Whalen), another marine biologist, created the monster and the radioactive rock with a mutating device he invented in his laboratory.
+Meanwhile, foreign agents try to steal Dr King's scientific work, while Ted and King's daughter Lois (Cathy Downs) develop a relationship.

-Agent Grant captures the foreign agents after one of them kills King's secretary with a spear gun.
-Ted finally tells Dr King that the monster is killing people and that it must be stopped.
-When King witnesses a ship explode as it passes over the rock, he realizes Ted is right.
-He destroys his lab and goes out to the ocean to kill his creation using dynamite.
-Shortly before a timed detonation, the monster grabs Dr King while he is planting the underwater explosives.
-Ted, Grant, and Lois arrive just in time to witness the large explosion, which destroys the rock, the monster, and Dr King.
+Agent Grant eventually captures the foreign agents after one of them kills King's secretary with a speargun.
+Ted finally confronts Dr. King about his creation, and deaths that it has caused.
+Soon after King witnesses a ship explode as it passes over the radioactive rock.
+Disgusted with the destruction he has caused, he wrecks his laboratory and goes out to the ocean to destroy his creations using dynamite.
+Just after planting the explosives near the rock, the monster grabs King, pulling him down.
+Ted, Grant, and Lois arrive just in time to witness the large explosion, which destroys the rock, the monster, and Dr. King.